 The market sizes and forecasts are provided in terms of value (USD million) for all the above segments.

 |Household and Personal Care|

 This section covers the major market trends shaping the Africa Packaging Market according to our research experts:

 Glass Bottles to Drive the Market Growth

-Glass containers and bottles are widely used by the end-user industries, like pharmaceutical, food and beverage, and wine.
-As more and more world population is turning toward eco-friendly solutions to increase their contribution, glass packaging is seen as an endless recyclable alternative to plastic packaging.
-Glass can be 100% recycled and reusable, without losing quality.
+- Glass containers and bottles are widely used by end-user industries like pharmaceuticals, food and beverage, and wine.
+As more and more population of the region is turning toward eco-friendly solutions to increase their contribution, glass packaging is expected to grow in the region.
+Moreover, glass packaging is seen as an endless recyclable alternative to plastic packaging.
+Glass can be 100% recycled and reusable without losing quality.